-- Highmark Delaware does not pay for services that are not covered, even when the Medical Management or Behavioral Health Department authorizes, for example, an inpatient admission, except for optional benefits authorized by Highmark Delaware through individual case management. - If you do not comply with the managed care requirements, Highmark Delaware will reduce or deny payment.
-However, upon appeal Highmark Delaware reserves the right to approve payment for care that was not authorized in advance but is subsequently determined to have been medically necessary. - Any payments you must make because you or your provider fail to follow the managed care requirements are not credited toward any deductible or coinsurance requirement. - You don't need to follow Highmark Delaware's managed care requirements if this plan is secondary.
+- Highmark does not pay for services that are not covered, even when the Medical Management and Policy or Behavioral Health Department authorizes, for example, an inpatient admission, except for optional benefits authorized by Highmark through individual case management. - If you do not comply with the managed care requirements, Highmark will reduce or deny payment.
+However, upon appeal Highmark reserves the right to approve payment for care that was not authorized in advance but is subsequently determined to have been medically necessary. - Any payments you must make because you or your provider fail to follow the managed care requirements are not credited toward any deductible, coinsurance or TMOOP requirement. - You don't need to follow Highmark's managed care requirements if this plan is secondary.
 See the section, Coordination of Benefits, for more information.